 Among other important wats to explore within the old town:

 Wat Pan Tao is a beautiful teak temple next to Wat Chedi Luang.
 Formerly part of a royal residence of Chao Mahawong (1846-54), it became part of the monastery in 1876.
 During Buddhist festivals, the monks light hundreds of butterlamps in this beautiful compound.

 The Chiang Mai City Arts and Cultural Centre at the Three Kings Monument is a great introduction to Lanna and Chiang Mai history.
 The statues of the three kings depict: King Mengrai, King Ramkhamhaeng of Sukhothai and King Ngam Muang of Phayao who joined together to unify Lanna.

 Opposite is the new Folk Life Museum and directly behind the Cultural Center, is the Chiang Mai Historical Museum with a library and green space to relax.
 Both very worthwhile to visit.

 It’s very quiet at night within the moat, but on Sundays the main Rachadamnoern Road within the moat from Tha Pae Gate becomes a Walking Street craft market attracting lots of locals and visitors.
-You will also find plenty of food stalls, foot massage places to soothe the walking, as well as some cultural events at the Three Kings Monument.
+You will also find plenty of food stalls, foot massage places to soothe the walking, and often cultural events are held at the Three Kings Monument.

 Saturday Walking Street takes place along Wualai Road just outside the moat opposite Chiang Mai Gate.
 This area is also home to traditional Tai Yai silversmiths.

 Akha Ama Coffee:

 Chiang Mai is full of coffee shops and for coffee lovers, learn about Lee- a young Akha man who has brought the coffee from his village to the world.

 A convenient branch is on Rachadamnoern Road just down from Wat Phra Singh.
 The original coffee shop with a cozy feel is located in Santitham on Hussadhisawee Soi 3- closed on Wednesdays.

-You can also join a Coffee Journey back to Lee’s village!
+You can also join a Coffee Journey back to Lee’s village in Chiang Rai: